 1. Limiting your school selection too much

 Word of mouth can be very useful for determining whether a school provides a good education, but you still need to do your research.
-Joseph Franza, Assistant Director of Admission for the Western US at St. George’s University, mentions prospective students sometimes discount a school based on one negative comment before fully investigating it.
+Joseph Franza, associate director of admissions at St. George’s University, mentions prospective students sometimes discount a school based on one negative comment before fully investigating it.

 “They don’t actually apply to all the programs that could be a really good fit for them,” he says.
 You could end up missing out on a research opportunity or dual degree that aligns with your career goals.